-• Checkbox.
-This is used for attributes that are binary (e.g. true/false, checked/unchecked
+- Checkbox.
+This is used for attributes that are binary (e.g. true/false, checked/unchecked and yes/no). - Text.
+For simple text with no constraints on what can be entered.

-&lt;sup>1If the data location is a server location, you need to be a server administrator to do this and yes/no).
+&lt;sup>1If the data location is a server location, you need to be a server administrator to do this.

-g.
-Create Attribute X
+Gx Create Attribute ×

 General attribute info

-Туре: Checkbox 🗸
+Type: Checkbox 👻

 Name: Checkbox

 Text

 Hyper Link

-List

-Number
+List Number

-Bounded number
+Number Bounded number

 Decimal number

 Bounded decimal number

--

-?
-Help Create Cancel
+Create